 In a variety of scenarios, semen analysis can be helpful in assessing current fertility and informing options.
 Community-based PCPs can order MOHLTC-covered semen analysis of ejaculate.

-For more information on fertility preservation for trans people with sperm, see the LGBTQ Parenting Network's resource Fertility Preservation for People Who Produce Sperm.67 ix Tucking refers to the process of concealing the penis and scrotum so that they are not conspicuous through clothing.
-One common method involves 'tucking' the genitalia back between the legs and binding along the perineum and/or between the buttocks.
+For more information on fertility preservation for trans people with sperm, see the LGBTQ Parenting Network's resource Fertility Preservation for People Who Produce Sperm.

 SEXUALITY